-This orthodox Synagogue of 19th century was restored and remains the significant place of Jewish heritage and a functioning place for the religious people.
+This orthodox Synagogue of the 19th century was restored and remains a significant place of Jewish heritage and a functioning place for the religious people.

 More information on the page: Old Choral Synagogue